There’s no doubt that telemedicine is convenient for patients and broadens access to healthcare, especially in rural areas.

 1) Determine what ROI is for your practice.
 ROI can take many forms, but here are several factors to consider:

-- Reduced readmissions (and therefore lower costs) through the use of home-based telemedicine monitoring equipment.
+- Reduced cancellations and readmissions (and therefore lower costs) through the use of home-based telemedicine monitoring equipment.

-- Reduced expenses for traveling to provide regional outreach.
+- Reduced out of pocket expenses for traveling to provide regional outreach.

 - Continued patient engagement, particularly for patients who would otherwise not travel long distances for 15 to 20-minute follow-up visits.

-- Consider telemedicine a differentiator for your practice.
+- Convenience as a differentiator.
+Consider telemedicine a differentiator for your practice.
 That’s part of the value.
 Because you offer the convenience of telemedicine, others are more likely to recommend your practice.

-- Out-of-network patients entering the healthcare system are able to use the technology — another aspect of ROI.
+- Broader Outreach and Network.
+Out-of-network patients entering the healthcare system are able to use the technology — another aspect of ROI.

-5) Better patient access.
+4) Allow Better Patient Access.
 Telehealth can help curb the impact of physician shortages by extending remote access to physicians.
-This is particularly important when considering the types of services most needed and least accessible in rural communities, like psychiatric care, nutrition and weight management, and primary care.
+This is particularly important when considering the types of services most needed and least accessible in rural communities, such as psychiatric care, nutrition and weight management, and primary care.